 The pins on one end of the lamp can be energized during installation/removal, posing electric shock and electrocution hazards.

-Consumers should immediately contact GE Lighting to receive instructions on safely removing the LED tube lamps, and to receive a refund in the form of a $17 gift card.
+Consumers should immediately contact GE Lighting to receive instructions on safely removing the LED tube lamps, and to receive a refund in the form of a $17 Lowe's store credit.
 Consumers should make sure the light switch is “off” before attempting to change LED tube lamps.

 About 46,000 packages of two tube lamps (92,000 individual lamps)